A Custom Concrete Bench and Table Top are a Hit at a Restaurant

-Check out this one of a kind project by Concrete Countertop Institute alumnus Thomas Lancaster of Lancaster Concrete Designs in Alpine, TX.
+Check out this one of a kind project by Concrete Countertop Institute alumnus Thomas Lancaster of Marfa Cement Works in Alpine, TX.
 It makes me want to kick up my heels and go line dancing, but I think that’s the point.

 This project was actually inspired by Thomas’ wife.
 She had the idea one day while meditating and told Thomas they needed to make it happen.
 After a lot of planning and over a month of templating and designing, this project was ready for concrete.
 It was to be installed in a local restaurant, the Saddle Club, with a Western theme.

 The tops of the bench and table are made from precast concrete.
 The base of the boot is constructed using GFRC.
 It features two distinct pieces held together with magnets for easy moving.
 Since the entire project is made in pieces, future versions can easily be shipped out to ordering customers.

 The boot top is made using precast concrete and sits on the base over rubber dowels.
 The idea was just a concept when this project started, but since the boot bench has been in place, it’s certainly been tested.
 Just last weekend the club had a long music festival with thousands of guests, and the boot held up beautifully.

 The table base is an imported wine barrel with a precast concrete top.
 It features a decorative rope edging and steel inlays.
 The turquoise color is stunning.

 The versatility of concrete makes it easy to incorporate unique accents and special features.
 Adding these custom additions can make a piece more usable and more appreciated.
 In this special boot bench and table set, Thomas incorporated several special features for a truly unique project.